JesterChenpw/TOTK-Master-Mode/README.md

 - **Enemy Health Regeneration**: Most of the enemies regenerate slowly their health on a %age basis after 5 seconds untouched, until they regenerated 100% of their health.
 Made by MaxLastBreath.
 - **Hardcore Floating Coliseum**: Very unrecommended option unless you want to suffer.
 This makes the Floating Coliseum way harder than it is in the base mod.
 - **True Demon King's Army+**: True Demon King's Army but on steroids.
 Very painful, and absolutely not balanced.
 WARNING: This may crash your Nintendo Switch hardware.
-- **Unnerfed New Gleeok**: The new Gleeok is at its prime state, before the wave of nerfs she received.
-Not balanced.

 ### How to install